modulargaming/kohana-3.0/README.md

 Step 4: Import SQL

 Run the installer and it will automatically build the tables.
-(TODO)
+(TODO for now use mg.sql)

 Step 5: Configuration of modulargaming